NASCAR Driver Development Program: Graduates

 Another JGR driver, Mexican-born Daniel Suárez, a winner in the K&N Pro Series East and NASCAR Toyota Series, was signed to a full-time Xfinity Series ride for the 2015 season, becoming the first full-time driver of Latino descent to run the full season in the series.
 Suárez won his first Xfinity Series race at Michigan in 2016, becoming the first Mexican-born driver to win in the series.
 Suárez went on to win the 2016 NASCAR Xfinity Series championship, becoming the first foreign-born driver to win a NASCAR national series championship.
 Suárez moved to the Monster Energy NASCAR Cup Series with JGR in 2017. and moved to Stewart–Haas Racing in 2019.
-He currently drives for Trackhouse.
+He currently drives for Spire Motorsports in the Cup series.

 Other drivers from the program, however, have had their careers stall out after "graduating" from the program.
 This includes Paulie Harraka, who scored the program's first three wins, and Marc Davis who left Joe Gibbs Racing after they could not find sponsorship for him in the Nationwide Series.